Wellesley Wild

-Henry Wellesley Wild (born April 27, 1972) is an American screenwriter, producer, and voice actor.
+Wellesley Wild is an American screenwriter, producer, and voice actor.
 He is best known for writing and producing several episodes of the animated series Family Guy and for being the developer of the 2020 revival of Animaniacs.
 He was a former executive producer and an occasional voice actor for the former.

 Wild attended Westminster School, a Founders League prep school located in Simsbury, Connecticut.
 Family Guy creator Seth MacFarlane also attended another Founders League school, the Kent School in Kent, Connecticut.
 Wild also wrote for The Late Late Show with Craig Kilborn during the show's first year.

 Career

 Wild joined Family Guy in 2005, and has since written and produced multiple episodes, including: